-- Need to double or triple our energy efficiency autos, housing, electricity - Cannot replace current fossil fuel use with biofuels & renewable energy - Oil and gas reserves are limited, but coal & oil-shale reserves are sufficient to push CO2 to 1000ppm [and in time melt ice-caps].
-If we burn coal we must put CO2 back in the earth.
+• Need to double or triple our energy efficiency because..

+- Cannot replace current fossil fuel use with biofuels & renewable energy - Oil and gas reserves are limited, but coal & oil-shale reserves are sufficient to push CO2 to 1000ppm [and in time melt ice-caps].
+Can we "sequester" CO2 [put it back in the earth]?

-Faced with..
+Faced with...